Safeguarding and Wellbeing

-This page is designed to ensure that all students and their parents have information and guidance to ensure that children are kept as safe as possible and have access to support whilst the school is going through changes to routine.
+This page is designed to ensure that all students and their parents have information and guidance to ensure that children are kept as safe as possible and have access to the support they need.

-Should you have a concern about the welfare of a young person, you can access support through the usual support routes at school.
-Our staff are working remotely and continue to offer the support necessary to our students.
+Should you have a concern about the welfare of a young person, you can access support through specialist pastoral staff at school.
+Our aim is to ensure that all necessary support is available to our students and families.

 Mr Paul Walker is the Designated Safeguarding Lead, Miss Ashleigh Stewart is our Safeguarding and Wellbeing Advisor.
 Both of these staff are available via email or through the usual school phone number:

 Alternatively, if you are worried about a child or a young person, you could contact the City of York Council’s Children and Young People’s Services through the Multi Agency Safeguarding Hub (MASH).
 If your concern is outside of normal office hours, you should contact the emergency duty team.

 - By Phone: 01904 551900